Best Cheap Health Insurance in Washington for 2026

 Silver plans with cost-sharing reductions: Best if you don't qualify for Medicaid

-Washington residents who make less than $38,000 per year as an individual qualify for extra discounts, called cost-sharing reductions (CSRs).
-Cost-sharing reductions help you cover your portion of the bill when you see a doctor.
+Washington residents who make less than $39,125 per year as a single person qualify for extra discounts, called cost-sharing reductions (CSRs).
+Cost-sharing reductions on a Silver plan help you cover your portion of the bill when you see a doctor.

 Cascade Care plans: Best for limiting costs if you don't qualify for CSRs